sunnydigital/cover-gen/README.md

 ---

-Repository for a simple Python-baed command line cover letter generator using a base docx template
+Repository for a simple Python-baed command line cover letter generator using a base `.docx` template

 ## Dependencies